Revised 15 December

 |US||New York State||14%||Rosenberg 2020|

 Nationwide in patients receiving dialysis

-* Note that Italy’s national survey results are preliminary and probably an underestimation.
+* Note that Italy’s national survey results are preliminary and probably an underestimate.
 The country only managed to collect 40% of the planned samples, with many people refusing to be tested.
-Insiders never believed these figures and favored a seropositivity rate of 5-10% like in Spain or in France.
-Now we have a new estimate of COVID-19 prevalence in Italy by Francesca Bassi and colleagues: 9%, corresponding to almost 6 million Italians (Bassi 2020).
+Insiders never believed these figures and favored a seropositivity rate of 5-10% like in Spain or France.
+More recent estimates of COVID-19 prevalence in Italy by Francesca Bassi and colleagues set it at 9%, corresponding to almost 6 million Italians (Bassi 2020).

-The articles cited in Table 1 report some interesting findings:
+The articles cited in Table 1 show some interesting findings:

-- Mumbai – In a cross-sectional survey the prevalence of past SARS-CoV-2 infection in three areas in Mumbai was around 57% in the slum areas of Chembur, Matunga and Dahisar, and 16% in neighboring non-slums (Kolthur-Seetharam 2020).
-In some places of the world herd immunity may be within reach.
+- Mumbai – In a cross-sectional survey in Mumbai, the prevalence of SARS-CoV-2 antibodies was around 57% in the slum areas of Chembur, Matunga and Dahisar, and 16% in neighboring non-slum areas (Malani 2020).
+In some places of the world, herd immunity may be within reach.

 - Geneva – Young children (5–9 years) and older people (≥ 65 years) had significantly lower seroprevalence rates than other age groups (Stringhini 2020).